vickymmcd/check-covid-appointments/README.md

   - Check to see if Git is already installed by running ```git --version```
   - If it's not installed, head to [Git's website](https://git-scm.com/download/win) to install

 In addition to those dependencies, you need to edit the config file **config.json** to include your corresponding information, such as email addresss and Google App credentials.
+It also allows for adding a secondary email address so you can be notified in 2 places.

 ### Google App Setup